percona/everest-doc/docs/release-notes/Percona-Everest-1.2.0-(2024-09-09).md

 - [EVEREST-1323](https://perconadev.atlassian.net/browse/EVEREST-1323):We've resolved the issue that was causing an error to appear on the **Components** page after creating databases, especially when the status was either **initializing** or **up**.

-- [EVEREST-1354](https://perconadev.atlassian.net/browse/EVEREST-1354): We've resolved an issue related to the incorrect display of CPU and memory resources in the PXC CRD.
+- [EVEREST-1354](https://perconadev.atlassian.net/browse/EVEREST-1354): We've resolved an issue related to an incorrect allocation of CPU and memory resources for PXC clusters.
+To apply these new settings, a database restart is required.

 - [EVEREST-1371](https://perconadev.atlassian.net/browse/EVEREST-1371): We've addressed a couple of issues pertaining to the **Monitoring** page, one of them being the monitoring endpoint displaying the **username** instead of the **endpoint** name.